Uncle Morty’s Halloween Journey

 Alas, I have been unable to complete the décor due to my present assignment among the flesh-covered.
-No more of that right now, the crimes for which I suffer my penance will not be particularly comprehensible to my embodied friends.
-But for me, Halloween is a one-day vacation from the vacuous world of the living.
-The boundary is already becoming hazy and I can see the old homestead now, tall and thin, multi-gabled, with its diamond windows and diaphanous draperies drifting gently in the moonlight, windows open to the frosts of autumn no doubt, just as I left them last year.
-The old house awaits its occupant and longs for the one night the blue flame will be lit in the fireplace.
+I have been banished from my beloved afterlife.
+Though they might be interesting, the crimes for which I suffer my penance will not be particularly comprehensible to my embodied friends.
+Suffice it to say that, for me, Halloween is a one-day vacation from the vacuous world of the living.
+The boundary is already becoming hazy and I can almost see the old homestead now, tall and thin, multi-gabled - diamond windows and diaphanous draperies drifting gently in the moonlight, windows open to the frosts of autumn no doubt, just as I left them last year.
+My old house awaits its occupant.
+Perhaps it pines for the one night of the year the blue flame fills the fireplace, just as I do.

 There are two ways to come and go from the gossamer air of the Netherworld, on foot or by train.
 My preference is to take the train the first leg of the journey.
 It’s a fine brisk walk back to the homestead from the station.
-Most of the spirits who occupy the Netherworld, live close enough to their former homes and burial sites to simply walk across the border when it thins into a haze, but my home is further from the land of the living, in the heart of the Netherworld, in a close suburb of its biggest city, the name of which its inhabitants are not allowed to speak.
+Most of the spirits who occupy the Netherworld, live close enough to their former homes and burial sites to simply walk across the border when it thins into a haze, but my home is further from the land of the living, in the heart of the Netherworld, in a suburb of its biggest city, the name of which its inhabitants are not allowed to speak.
 Suffice to say, it is a city of esoteric beauty and ugliness, a paradox that not even the oracle could untangle.

-Only the train from the Netherworld ever drops return passengers at the train station.
+Only the train from the Netherworld station ever carries return passengers.
 The other two trains leave constantly, full to the brim, but return empty.
 The only path back from any station in the Afterlife must come through the valley of paradox, where transeunt thought conjures a world out of illusion.
 But now I’ve wandered into the theories of disembodied existence and I’m certain you’re bored, so back to the journey.

 I see the N train approaching at last and move the shuffling souls out of my way with my silver-topped cane.
-I show the conductor my silver ticket, edged in black and he shows me to my first-class car.
+I show the conductor my silver ticket, edged in black and he shows me to the first-class car.

-The train plunges into darkness, a dense blanket that soothes my soul.
+We plunge into darkness, a dense blanket that soothes my old bones.
 For a timeless moment I am at peace, fallen into nothingness.
 Then slowly, I feel, rather than see the first light of the Netherworld lightly palpate my face.
 I open the shade on the window of the train car and see silhouettes conjure themselves from the darkness.
 The skeletal shapes of trees rush beside the train.
 A ragged cloud that looks like a dragon runs past the moon, using the silver orb as its eye for a moment.
 Caves and huts appear on this dark edge of the Netherworld, stones are piled into crude walls.
 I see the giant ravens hopping here and there or gliding next to the train, to stare in with a red eye before cawing and leaping back into the sky.

-The hour is late, but I pass many inhabitants of the Netherworld, only tipping my hat as a greeting because I am so eager to be home.
-I pass spirits hurrying off to catch the train for their visits, werewolves who have found the perpetual home of the moon and find it soothing.
-I pass the pale spirits that move through the borders between worlds at will.
+The hour is late, but I pass many inhabitants of the nameless city, only tipping my hat in greeting because I am so eager to be home.
+I pass spirits hurrying off to catch the train for their visits to the land of the living, werewolves who happily dwell in the perpetual home of the moon, spirit women who dart through the rain as clouds of fog.
+The pale spirits who move through the borders between worlds at will laugh in the rain.
 These spirits are able to make doors to the Netherworld and are sometimes called Fair Ones.
 There are even still a few street vendors hawking hot blood wine and the thick, lovely, volcanic chocolate of our beautiful country, but I have no time for them.
 Not now.
 I turn from the main streets of the city into one of the near suburbs, gothic houses line the streets.
 I smell leaf mold and decay.
 At last, I find my street and follow the pouring rain down the walk to my front gate and its arbor of bones.

 Mortimer Richard Wolcott is, quite frankly, not very forthcoming with his bio.
 We're not even sure if that's his real name.
 His work during his previous embodiments is not something he'll willingly share.
 He also won't explain why he's currently assigned to the world of the living.
 His deathography only somewhat clear from the point at which he showed up at Sacred Chickens Farm for a Halloween Party and never left.
 He is occasionally pressed into service to help write the blog and you can search the archives here for his wisdom.
 He enjoys hanging out with cats, the occasional cocktail, and dispensing sarcastic remarks to the living.